 The rest of this paper is organised as follows.
 In Section 2 we discuss the motivation for a model to describe the microarchitectural level of CPU design and other goals in achieving an effective design flow for synthesis of control circuits for microprocessors.
 Section 3 provides a quick overview of a new model for system specification and synthesis - CPOG.
 Section 4 outlines the whole proposed design flow.
-Section 5 illustrates the application of the flow to the synthesis of control for Intel's 8051, we summarise the contribution of this paper and discuss the future work in Section 6.
+Section 5 illustrates the application of the flow to the synthesis of control for Intel's 8051.
+In Section 6 we discuss our approach in terms of power and performance and compare it with synchronous and asynchronous BALSA-based designs.
+Finally we summarise the contribution of this paper and discuss the future work in Section 7.